nosebit/act/README.md

 ### Running Scripts as Commands

-If we don't want to "polute" the actfile with a lot of scripting like we did for `build-deps` we can provide a script file using the `script` field of a command like this:
+If we don't want to "pollute" the actfile with a lot of scripting like we did for `build-deps` we can provide a script file using the `script` field of a command like this:

 ```yaml
 # actfile.yml